 A fetal goiter may be seen as a relatively homogenous anterior fetal neck mass.
 There is also evidence of polyhydramnios.
 If the goitre is very large the neck may appear hyperextended.

-Some investigators have attempted to assess the hyper or hypothyroid status dependant on sonographic features 7 :
+Some investigators have attempted to assess the hyper- or hypothyroid status relying on sonographic features 7:

 - hypothyroid goiters

 - more likely to have a peripheral vascular pattern on colour Doppler

 - may have evidence of delayed bone maturation

-- there may be an increase in fetal movement
+- may be accompanied by increased fetal movement

 - hyperthyroid goiters